 The external auditors are recommended by the Audit Committee and appointed annually by the Company's shareholders.
 They report directly to the Audit Committee.
 After consultation with management, the Audit Committee is responsible for setting the external auditors' compensation.
 The external auditors attend each meeting of the Audit Committee, and a portion of each meeting is held without the presence of management.
 The Audit Committee reviews and approves annually the external auditors' audit plan and must approve any non-audit work by the external auditors.
-The policies for engagement of non-audit services also permit the chair of the Audit Committee to approve minor expenditures on non-audit services between meetings of the Audit Committee.
-The Chief Financial Officer and senior finance staff attend each meeting of the Audit Committee.
-The Audit Committee reviews and approves annually the internal audit plan.
+The policies for engagement of non-audit services also permit the chair of the Audit Committee to approve minor expenditures on non-audit services between meetings of the Audit Committee reviews and approves annually the internal audit plan.